Tuesday, 2 December 2025

 Dr. Sudh Varma of TPK Solar Canada

-In those early days, Canada provided technical support and expertise, while Sri Lanka offered a landscape of possibility and pressing need.
-It wasn’t just engineering, marketing or business development; it was a meeting of people, cultures, and diverse values.
-As I spoke to the CACOR community that day, I felt the weight and gratitude of those early influences - and the conditions that allowed me to dream big.
+Canada provided technical support and expertise, while Sri Lanka offered a landscape of possibility and pressing need.
+It was not just engineering, marketing or business development; it was meeting of people, cultures, and diverse values.
+As I spoke to the CACOR community that day, I felt the weight and gratitude for those early influences - and the conditions that allowed me to be audacious yet being open to 'deep tissue' learning.

 Adventures on Many Fronts

 Over the years, I learned that renewable energy is far more than equipment and kilowatts.
+It moved me from being dogmatic about renewables to being more pragmatic.
 The “adventure” took place simultaneously on multiple fronts:

 Technical challenges: